valtix-security/terraform-provider-valtix/docs/data-sources/address_object.md

 # DataSource: valtix_address_object
-Data source for obtaining the ID of an Address Object that can be used as a Source or Destination (Src/Dest) in a Policy Ruleset Rule, or as a Target Backend Address (Reverse Proxy Target) in a Reverse Proxy Service Object.
+Data source for obtaining the attributes of an Address Object resource.
+The attributes can be used in a Policy Rules resource for specifying the Source or Destination (Src/Dest) arguments, or as a Target Backend Address (Reverse Proxy Target) argument in a Reverse Proxy Service Object resource.

 ## Example Usage
 ```hcl